piskvorky/bounter/README.rst

 |License| |Build Status| |GitHub release| |Downloads|

-Bounter is a Python library, written in C, for extremely fast probabilistic counting of item frequencies in massive datasets, using only a small fixed memory footprint.
+Bounter is a Python library, written in C, for extremely fast probabilistic counting of item frequencies in massive datasets.
+Unlike ``Counter``, it uses only a small fixed memory footprint.

 Why Bounter?
 ------------